domsj/orocksdb/README.md

 This repository contains some ocaml bindings to the C api of [rocksdb](http://github.com/facebook/rocksdb/).
 It is most certainly not complete.
 Not all available/implemented options have been tested.

-The binding is used as part of https://github.com/openvstorage/alba .
+Additions and fixes are always welcome.

-Feel free to suggest features / report bugs using the issue tracker available on the repo.
+The binding is used as part of https://github.com/openvstorage/alba.

-Pull requests are definitely welcome too!
+In case this library is not sufficient for your needs, then feel free to extend it, or to have a look at one of the alternatives: https://github.com/ahrefs/ocaml-ahrocksdb and https://github.com/chetmurthy/ocaml-rocksdb.